 The coast of Sulpa is more on the shallow side.
 Here you’ll find marine fauna that is common all throughout Cebu.
 The fishes are smaller but if you’re lucky you might come across the house of a clown fish.
 There will be sea urchins here so be sure to put on some footwear and watch where you step.
 You can get a boat to visit all three islands in a single day.

 As you can see, there are so many options in Cebu.
 To get started, you can book a Whale Shark with Aguinid and Kawasan Falls tour.
-Those are some of the most fun spots on this list.

 Comments will be approved before showing up.